 What is the smallest structure in nature that has standing waves on its surface?
-The logical inductions used in physics.
+The largest?

 In our description of extended bodies, we assumed that each spot of a body can be followed separately throughout its motion.
 Is this assumption justified?
-What would happen
+What would happen Challenge 558 r if it were not?